A Central Motor System Inspired Pre-training Reinforcement Learning for Robotic Control: Related Work

-Although unsupervised learning can accelerate the adaptation speed of intelligent agents to downstream tasks, it is difficult to balance skill universality and sampling efficiency.
-The Goal space method is a compromise approach.
-By designing appropriate skill spaces, a balance can be achieved between them.
-Gehring et al.\cite{gehring_hierarchical_2021} alleviated the need for prior knowledge by proposing a hierarchical skill learning framework that acquires skills of varying complexity in an unsupervised manner.
-Shi et al.\cite{ETG} proposed a novel reinforcement learning based method that consists of a foot trajectory generator.
+\textit{Data-Driven Skill Learning}: Learning motor skills from data has been proven to be an effective method.
+Park et al.\cite{PASP} proposed a network-based algorithm for learning control policies from minimally-labeled human motion data, and Peng et al.\cite{DLS} introduced a two-level hierarchical control framework to learn environment-aware locomotor skills with minimal prior knowledge.
+Peng et al.\cite{peng_ase_2022} later extended this to the ASE framework, which embeds a large number of skills into the controller from unstructured data.
+However, these methods depend on the quality and specificity of datasets, limiting skill applicability to particular robots (e.g., quadruped data is only useful for quadruped robots).

+\textit{Goal Space Conditioned Learning}: To avoid dependence on reference data, the goal space methods transform the skill learning problem into a multi-objective tracking problem, thereby achieving the learning of motor skills.
+Gehring et al.\cite{gehring_hierarchical_2021} proposed a hierarchical skill learning framework, which created corresponding goal feature spaces for two different bipedal robots and manually provided target ranges.
+The skills learned in this way can control certain parts of the robot's body to move to specific positions in a short period.
+The high-level control policy uses these skills to enable robots to solve various complex tasks.
+Shi et al. \cite{ETG} proposed a novel reinforcement learning based approach that consists of a foot trajectory generator.
 This generator continuously optimizes given tasks to provide different motion priors to guide policy learning.
-Campos et al.\cite{Campos2020ExploreDA} pointed out that the operations discovered by the existing algorithms have low coverage of the state space and proposed an alternative approach to information-theoretic skill discovery.
-The disadvantage of these methods is that the target space is difficult to design, requiring extensive expert knowledge and repeated experiments.
+To handle tasks with dynamic obstacles, Bing et al. \cite{HGG} used environmental image observations to select hindsight goals and proposed a bounding-box-based hindsight goal generation (Bbox HGG).
+The disadvantage of these methods is that the goal space needs to be manually designed, requiring extensive expert knowledge and repeated experiments.